Coveros-Archive/training-mtw/README.md

 To run the iOS native app testing example you will need a Mac running the latest version of XCode installed in order to get the iOS Simulator.
 No third party emulation product is required.
 The app under test is available from the [Appium GitHub Repository](https://github.com/appium/ios-uicatalog).
 Place it in the `apps` folder in this project in order to run the test.

+## Cucumber Tests
+This repository also contains examples of how these same tests may be organized into Cucumber Step Definitions.

+The following are runnable cucumber tests:

+* `com.coveros.training.mtw.cucumber.BrowserTests` (Responsive Desktop Browsers)
+* `com.coveros.training.mtw.cucumber.MobileWebTests` (Mobile Device Browsers)